2017 North Carolina A&T Aggies football team

 On January 8, 2018, head coach Rod Broadway announced his retirement.
 He finished at North Carolina A&T with a seven-year record of 57–22.

-Previous season

-The Aggies finished the season 9–3, 7–1 in MEAC play, to finish in second place behind chief rival North Carolina Central and received an at-large bid to the FCS Playoffs where they lost in the first round to Richmond.

 Before the season

 At the conclusion of the 2016 football season, the Aggies lost key players such as Running Back Tarik Cohen, Wide Receiver Denzel Keyes, Defensive End Angelo Keyes and Kicker Cody Jones.

 Recruiting

 Prior to National Signing Day in February 2017, five players enrolled for the spring semester in order to participate in spring practice.

 On National Signing Day, A&T signed 12 additional players out of high school that completed the 2017 recruiting class.
 Of the class, 10 players were from North Carolina, two players from Greensboro and six players offensive linemen.